MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-create-cli-complete.md

 ### Create a storage account

-You're going to need storage accounts for your VM disks and for any addition data disks you want to add, among other scenarios.
+You're going to need storage accounts for your VM disks and for any additional data disks you want to add, among other scenarios.
 In short, you're always going to create storage accounts almost immediately after you create resource groups.

 Here we use the `azure storage account create` command, passing the location of the account, the resource group that will control it, and the type of storage support you would like.